Blog / Chinese Phrases / 20 Ways to Say Hello in Chinese [Definitive Guide for Beginners]

 13. Excuse Me – “请问” (qǐng wèn)

 请问 in English can be translated as “excuse me” or “may I ask.”
-It is a polite phrase commonly used in Chinese to ask a question, seek assistance, or get someone’s attention.
-The pronunciation is “ching wun.” 请问 can be used in both formal and informal situations.
-It carries a polite and respectful tone, making it appropriate for various social interactions.
-By using “excuse me” or “may I ask,” you convey a courteous attitude while seeking information or engaging in a conversation.
+It is a polite phrase in Chinese to ask a question, seek assistance, or get someone’s attention.
+The pronunciation is “ching wun.” 请问 often appears in both formal and informal situations.

 14. Please Come In – “请进” (qǐng jìn)

-请进 in English can be translated as “please come in.”
-It is a polite invitation commonly used in Chinese when welcoming someone into a room, office, or place.
 The pronunciation is “ching jin.” 请进 is suitable for formal occasions and conveys a courteous and welcoming attitude, showing respect to the person being invited.
 By using “please come in,” you express your willingness to have the person enter and make them feel comfortable and valued.
-This phrase is commonly used when receiving guests, visitors, or colleagues.

 15. Please Take a Seat – “请坐” (qǐng zuò)

-请坐 in English can be translated as “please have a seat” or “please take a seat.”
-It is a polite phrase commonly used in Chinese to invite someone to sit down.
+“请坐” in English can be translated as “please have a seat” or “please take a seat.”
+It is a polite phrase in Chinese to invite someone to sit down, often in formal or respectful settings.
 The pronunciation is “ching tsoh.” 请坐 is suitable for both formal and informal occasions, and it conveys a polite and respectful tone.
-By using “please have a seat,” you express your willingness to provide comfort and hospitality to the person you are addressing.
-This phrase is commonly used when hosting guests, conducting meetings, or in any situation where you want to offer someone a seat.

 16.You Can Do It – “加油” (jiā yóu)

-加油 in English can be translated as “keep it up” or “you can do it.”
-It is a common phrase used in Chinese to encourage and support others.
-The pronunciation is “jyah yo.” 加油 can be used in various situations to motivate someone to work hard, whether it’s in studying, working, or competing.
+The English translation of 加油 is “keep it up” or “you can do it.”
+It is a common phrase in Chinese to encourage and support others.
+The pronunciation is “jyah yo.”
+You can use 加油 in various situations to motivate someone to work hard, whether they are studying, working, or competing.
 This phrase conveys a positive attitude and serves as a source of encouragement.
-By using “keep it up” or “you can do it,” you express support for someone’s efforts and encourage them to persevere and overcome challenges to achieve success.
-This is a commonly used phrase seen in sports competitions, schools, workplaces, and other contexts.

 17. Long Time No See – “好久不见” (hǎo jiǔ bú jiàn)

-好久不见 in English can be translated as “long time no see.”
+You can translate 好久不见 into English as “long time no see.”
 It is a common greeting used in Chinese to express that it has been a while since the last meeting or encounter.
-The pronunciation is “how jyoh boo jee-ehn.” 好久不见 can be used in both formal and informal situations when greeting someone you haven’t seen for a long time.
-This phrase conveys a friendly and warm attitude, expressing joy and delight at the reunion after a long separation.
-By using “long time no see,” you acknowledge the length of time since the last meeting and express anticipation and welcome for the reunion.
-This is a common greeting used among friends, colleagues, or even family members.
+The pronunciation is “how jyoh boo jee-ehn.”
+You can use 好久不见 in both formal and informal situations when greeting someone you haven’t seen for a long time.

 18. May I Have your last name? – “您贵姓?” (nín guì xìng?)

-“您贵姓” in English can be translated as “May I ask for your surname?”
-It is a polite phrase commonly used in Chinese when inquiring about someone’s last name.
-The pronunciation is “neen gway shing.” “您贵姓” is used in formal situations to ask a stranger or a person of high status for their surname.
 This phrase conveys a sense of respect and politeness, showing interest in the person’s identity.
 By using “May I ask for your surname?” you express politeness and humility, demonstrating respect for the person’s privacy and status.
 This is a commonly used phrase in business settings, formal introductions, or initial social encounters.

 19. Have you eaten? – “你吃了吗?” (nǐ chīle ma?)